lmammino/iteration-protocols-workshop/05-async-iterator-protocol/README.md

 Can we apply the same principles that we learned to far in **a**synchronous situations?

+The idea is to implement sequential iteration patterns with data arriving in order over time.

+This is a really convenient when you need to complete processing the current “chunk” before you can request the next one (e.g. Traversing paginated datasets or consuming tasks from a remote queue).

+Let's talk more about **paginated dataset**.

-The classic example is a **paginated dataset**: you need to consume a significant amount of data, so that data is exposed to you in pages.
+You need to consume a significant amount of data, so that data is exposed to you in pages.
 Every page contains a chunk of the whole data and you explicitly need to request the next page to keep going.

 Traversing a paginated dataset generally looks like this: